-With so much focus on mortgage rates, consumers often neglect one of the most important decisions in mortgage financing, choosing the mortgage term.
-It is not always about choosing the lowest rate but more so about choosing the mortgage product with the conditions and mortgage term that best fits your needs.
-Choose a mortgage term that’s too long and you could be bound by an unnecessarily high rate or be surprised with excessive penalty fees if you need to break the mortgage early.
-Choose a mortgage term that’s too short and you could be exposed to great interest rate risk at renewal that may put a big strain on your budget.
+With so much focus on mortgage rates, consumers often neglect one of the most important decisions in mortgage financing: choosing the mortgage term.
+It's not always about choosing the lowest rate, but more so about choosing the mortgage product with the conditions and mortgage term that best fit your needs.
+Choose a mortgage term that’s too long and you could be bound to an unnecessarily high rate or be surprised with excessive penalty fees if you need to break the mortgage early.
+Choose a mortgage term that’s too short and you could be exposed to higher interest rate risk at renewal that may put a big strain on your budget.

 A mortgage term is the length of time over which the borrower is agreeing to abide by the conditions of the mortgage.
-Over this period the legal parameters of the mortgage are in effect – interest rate, pre-payment restrictions, etc. At the end of the term, the borrower can pay off the remaining balance of the mortgage, renew it, refinance it or switch lenders.
+During this period, the legal parameters of the mortgage are in effect – interest rate, pre-payment restrictions, etc. At the end of the term, the borrower can pay off the remaining balance of the mortgage, renew it, refinance it or switch lenders.

 A mortgage term can generally range from 6 months to 10 years, with 5 years being the most common term length.
-Mortgages with terms fewer than 3 years are considered short term mortgage while mortgage with a term of 3 years or more is classified as long term mortgage.
-A mortgage term is different that the mortgage amortization, the period of time over which the mortgage balance will be fully paid off.
+Mortgages with terms of three years and less are considered a short-term mortgage, while mortgages with a term of five years or more is classified as a long-term mortgage.
+A mortgage term is different than the mortgage amortization, which is the period of time it will take for the mortgage balance to be fully paid off.
 A mortgage term is normally less than the mortgage amortization, unless the borrower is close to paying off the mortgage.

-Short term mortgages carry better rates than long term mortgages.
-However, borrowers are more exposed to interest rate risk with a short term mortgage given that it needs to be renewed more frequently.
-For example, consider two people – one purchases a 10-year mortgage and the other purchases a 2 year mortgage.
-If rates increase during the first 2 years the person who purchased a 2-year mortgage will be affected by having to renew at a higher rate.
-The person who purchased a 10-year mortgage will still be paying the rate in their original mortgage agreement.
+Short-term mortgages generally entail lower rates than long term mortgages.
+However, borrowers are more exposed to interest rate risk given that it needs to be renewed more frequently.
+For example, consider two people – one purchases a five-year mortgage and the other purchases a two-year mortgage.
+If rates increase during the first two years, the person who purchased a two-year mortgage will be affected by having to renew at a higher rate.
+The person who purchased a five-year mortgage will still be paying the rate in their original mortgage agreement.

-Long term mortgage generally carry higher rates than short term mortgages, but also provide greater protection against the risk of rising interest rates.
-It is important to make sure that you don’t purchase a long term mortgage unless you’re sure that you won’t need to sell your home or refinance your mortgage prior to maturity.
-Penalties for breaking your mortgage early can be a lot more significant on a long term mortgage.
+Long-term mortgages generally entail higher rates than short-term mortgages, but also provide greater protection against the risk of rising interest rates.
+It is important to make sure that you don’t choose a long-term mortgage unless you’re sure that you won’t need to sell your home or refinance your mortgage prior to maturity.
+Penalties for breaking your mortgage early can be substantial with a long-term mortgage.

-According to the Canadian Association of Accredited Mortgage Professionals report from November 2010, 26% of borrowers have a term of less than 5 years, 66% have a term of 5 years and 8% have a term greater than 5 years.
+According to a Mortgage Professionals Canada report, 26% of borrowers have a term of less than 5 years, 66% have a term of 5 years and 8% have a term greater than 5 years.
 The report also shows a higher tendency for younger borrowers to choose shorter terms (26% of 18-34 years of age chose a term less than 5 years) relative to older borrowers (18% 55+ years of age chose a term less than 5 years).